typpo/spacekit/README.md

 Note that this library is a work in progress and the API might change!

+# Terminology and components

+  - `Simulation`: the main container for your visualization.
+A simulation is comprised by a `Camera` plus whatever you choose to put in it.

+  - `Skybox`: the image background of the visualization.
+The "universe" of the visualization is contained within a large sphere, so "skysphere" may be a better (less conventional) way to describe it.
+Some skybox assets are provided, including starry milky way background from ESA and NASA Tycho.

+  - `Stars`: an alternative to a skybox.
+Instead of showing an image, this class loads real star data and positions the stars accordingly in the simulation.
+Usually this is more performant but less visually stunning.

+  - `SpaceObject`: an object that can be added to the visualization (SpaceObjects can sometimes be referred to as simply "Object").
+SpaceObjects can orbit, rotate, etc.  Subclasses include `RotatingObject` (has a defined spin axis), `ShapeObject` (has a 3D shapefile), and `SphereObject` (is spherical, like the Earth).

+  - `KeplerParticles`: an optimized class for creating many particles that follow Kepler orbits.
+These particles don't have a specific shape or size.
+Instead, they share a 2D texture.
+This is useful for when you want to show many objects at once, such as the asteroid belt.

+# How to get started

+To be written...

 # Dependencies

 You'll need to include the following dependencies in production: